mittal-parth/polkadot-dev-cli/README.md

 ## References

-The polkadot-dev CLI is powered by a number of tools and libraries.
+The polkadot-dev-cli CLI is powered by a number of tools and libraries.
 Here are their individual documentations.
 Big thanks to the developers of these tools! 🎉:

 1. `format`: [rustfmt](https://github.com/rust-lang/rustfmt)
 2. `flint`: [Zepter](https://github.com/ggwpez/zepter)